 In addition, research suggests that people with MS are also more likely to have type 1 diabetes.
 Those with diabetes are at higher risk for various toenail problems, including fungal infections, ingrown toenails, thick or misshapen nails, discoloration, and infections, due to high blood sugar and poor circulation.
 Regular foot checks are essential for monitoring these issues as part of diabetes care.

-If you’re losing toenails and you don’t know why, be sure to speak with your neurologist or primary care provider and ask for advice.
-They may have treatment recommendations or refer you to a dermatologist or podiatrist more familiar with this specific problem.
+If you’re losing toenails and don’t know why, be sure to speak with your neurologist or primary care provider and ask for advice.
+They may have recommendations for treatment or refer you to a dermatologist or podiatrist more familiar with this specific problem.

 A MyMSTeam Member